lucashfreitas/Lucas-Freitas-My-Read-Project-Udacity/README.md

 - I also kept all state control in the parent component using the most part of child component as functional components (as long they don't need to control any state).  (https://reactjs.org/docs/components-and-props.html)

-## Improvements: TODO
+## Improvements:

-- Implement Tests for features
+- Implement Unit/Integration Tests.
--